 “Hurts, don’t it?” is a line from the film Road House.

 I can’t believe it, Wally Karbo, there’s a foreign object in the ring.
-He’s gonna do ... piledriver!
+He’s gonna do ... oh, a piledriver!

 An imitation of the commentary during televised professional wrestling matches.
 Wally Karbo (1915-1993) was a pro wrestling promoter in Minnesota and co-founder of the American Wrestling Association in 1960.
 He was also the host of the Saturday morning AWA show, All-Star Wrestling, until 1985.
 The piledriver is a maneuver wherein one wrestler squeezes the head of his opponent between his thighs and then falls to the mat in a seated position, meaning the opponent’s head hits the mat first.